pwa-builder/pwa-features/data/markdown/workbox-offline-generate-sw.md

 ```

-3. Profit.

 ## Advanced Topics

-Please refer to the more in depth guide [here](https://components.pwabuilder.com/demo/workbox_offline_with_sw).
+Please refer to the more in depth guide [here](/demo/workbox-offline-extend-workbox).